Vietnam national football team: Thailand

 Thailand is often considered Vietnam's biggest rival in football within the Southeast Asian region.
-The matches between these two teams are always likened to the "El Clásico" of Southeast Asian football and are followed with much interest in both countries.
+The matches between these two teams are usually likened to the "El Clásico" of Southeast Asian football and are followed with much interest in both countries.
 Vietnam as South Vietnam first faced Thailand in 1956, then the two teams also faced each other at the 1959 Southeast Asian Games and Vietnam won the two matches, in the group stage and the final (Thailand was the host).
-Despite currently having the better overall record compared with Thailand with 23 wins, 11 draws, and 22 losses after 56 matches, Vietnam has generally poor results against Thailand since its reintegration into international football in 1991.
-After the match between the two teams in the 2024 LPBank Cup, Vietnam has faced Thailand in 29 matches at the national team level since 1991, winning only 3, drawing 9, and losing 17.
+Despite currently having the better overall record compared with Thailand with 26 wins, 13 draws, and 22 losses after 61 matches, Vietnam has generally poor results against Thailand since its reintegration into international football in 1991.
+After the match between the two teams in the second leg of the 2026 ASEAN Championship final, Vietnam has faced Thailand in 33 matches at the national team level since 1991, winning only 6, drawing 10, and losing 17.
 Despite this, Vietnam, since reintegration into the world's football, is renowned for its performance of punching above the weight, often due to its ability to culminate surprise results despite disadvantages, while Thailand has struggled harder to do the same.

 Vietnam's most memorable win against Thailand was in the final of the 2008 AFF Championship, when a 2–1 win in the first leg in Bangkok set them up for their first-ever title, which they secured after a 1–1 draw in Hanoi.

 Indonesia

 The rivalry stems from the strong competition between Vietnam and Indonesia, as well as the equal strength of the two teams during their matchups.
-Vietnam and Indonesia have faced each other in 38 matches, with Vietnam having the poorer record with 12 wins, 11 draws, and 16 losses.
+Vietnam and Indonesia have faced each other in 49 matches, with Vietnam having the poorer record with 16 wins, 12 draws, and 21 losses.
 During the 20-year period from 1999 to 2019, Vietnam only drew and lost against Indonesia in official tournaments beginning after the 1–0 win over Indonesia in 1999 in the semi-finals of the 1999 SEA Games, lasting 12 matches, with seven draws and five losses.
 Finally, it ended on 15 October 2019 when Vietnam won 3–1 against Indonesia in their third match of the 2022 FIFA World Cup qualification's second round in Bali.
 In the 2023 AFC Asian Cup, the two teams confronted in the group stage in a game that ended in a 1–0 victory for Indonesia, which qualify them to the round of 16 while Vietnam got eliminated.
 In the 2026 World Cup qualification Vietnam have suffered 2 conclusive defeated with Indonesia 0–1 away and 0–3 home, which later knocked Vietnam out of the 2026 FIFA World Cup.
+The most recent meeting between the two sides occurred on 3 August 2026 in the 2026 ASEAN Championship, when Vietnam defeated Indonesia 3–0 away at the group stage.